nsayed123/terraform-eks_automation/README.md

 5. Configure the backend in backend.tf accordingly.

 5. Change the values under tfvars/terraform.tfvars files based on your requirements
-    NOTE: you can name this file whatever makes sense. ex: based on environments
+    NOTE: you can name this file whatever makes sense. ex: based on environments <br />
 *** Important ***
 > These keys in the tfvars are important here these gets the subnet values from previous networking output state file.
 Please set these accordingly
 >> network_tfstate_bucket <br />